Worldwide Photographic Journeys

 SNOW LEOPARDS & WILDLIFE OF MONGOLIA PHOTOGRAPHY TOUR: DETAILED ITINERARY

-Mongolia: Days 2-7 The wild mountain scenery of the Altai certainly makes for an awesome backdrop to our quest for the ‘Grey Ghost of the Mountains’!
+Mongolia: Days 3-8 The wild mountain scenery of the Altai certainly makes for an awesome backdrop to our quest for the ‘Grey Ghost of the Mountains’!
 With six full days on the ground, we have plenty of time to search for Snow Leopards and other interesting mammals and birds.
-Indeed it would be extremely surprising if we failed to see a Snow Leopard during our visit to the Jargalant as the chances during a six days visit in September are close to 100%.
+Indeed, it would be extremely surprising if we failed to see a Snow Leopard during our visit to the Jargalant as the chances during a six-day visit in the last half of September are close to 100%.
 At this season there is even a good chance of multiple sightings.

-Around 35 Snow Leopards are estimated to inhabit the Jargalant Mountains, a comparatively healthy population, and in recent times persecution has diminished in the area and the cats have become somewhat less shy.
+Around 35 Snow Leopards are estimated to inhabit the Jargalant Mountains, a comparatively healthy population.
+In recent times, persecution has diminished in the area, and the cats have become somewhat less shy.
 Nonetheless, close encounters of the kind one experiences in late winter and early spring in the Buddhist areas of Ladakh in the northwestern Himalayas are far less frequent, as are the overall number of sightings per week.
-Most sightings involve watching ‘the cat’ at middle to long range with binoculars or a telescope and it is unusual to get images, even with a long telephoto, that are more than small.
+Most sightings involve watching ‘the cat’ at middle to long range with binoculars or a telescope, and it is unusual to get images, even with a long telephoto, that are more than small.

 On the other hand, the viewing and living conditions in the Jargalent are much less demanding.
-Here, at this season, temperatures at night are typically a little above freezing and in the daytime temperatures are still quite mild for such a high mountain area.
-Altitudes where we watch for the leopards from are much lower too, being in the range 2200-2600m (7200-8500ft).
-Best of all, in the Jargalant one can typically drive a short distance to the best areas and then walk only one or two kilometres to suitable viewing areas (sometimes on stony ground and sometimes but not always uphill).
+Here, at this time of year, temperatures later in the night are typically around freezing and in the daytime, temperatures are still quite mild for such a high mountain area.
+Altitudes where we watch for the leopards are much lower, too, being in the range of 2200-2600m (7200-8500ft).
+Best of all, in the Jargalant, one can typically drive all the way to the viewing areas!
 Living conditions in our ger camp (see Accommodation) are more comfortable than camping in the wilds in Ladakh and are made easier still by the mild temperatures at this time of year.

 The main prey of the Snow Leopards of the Jargalant are the Siberian Ibex and the less numerous Argali, the world’s largest wild sheep.
 Tarbagan (or Siberian) Marmots and other mammals and birds are also regular prey items.
 Even the sweet little Pallas’s Pika makes for a snack if needs must.

-On one of our days we will drop down to lower altitudes where the arid landscape holds Goitred Gazelles and in particular the wonderful Saiga, an antelope with a bulbous nose that would not look out of place on an elephant seal!
-This area is also prime habitat for the sought-after Henderson’s (or Mongolian) Ground Jay as well as Desert Wheatear, Isabelline Shrike, Red-cheeked Ground Squirrel and the diurnal Mongolian and Midday Gerbils.
+On one of our days, we will drop down to lower altitudes where the arid landscape holds Goitred Gazelles and, in particular, the wonderful Saiga, an antelope with a bulbous nose that would not look out of place on an elephant seal!
+This area is also a prime habitat for the sought-after Mongolian (or Henderson’s) Ground Jay as well as Desert Wheatear, Isabelline Shrike, Red-cheeked Ground Squirrel and the diurnal Mongolian Gerbil.

 While we look for Snow Leopards we are going to have some great bird encounters.
 High on the wants list will be the near-endemic Altai Snowcock, which is pretty straightforward to spot in this area., Other likely species include Chukar, Bearded Vulture (or Lammergeier), Cinereous and Himalayan Vultures, Golden and Steppe Eagles, the superb Saker Falcon, Eurasian Eagle-Owl, Red-billed Chough, Brown Accentor, the showy Güldenstädt’s (or White-winged) Redstart, Black Redstart, Pied Wheatear, Red-throated and Black-throated Thrushes, White-winged Snowfinch, the Asian form of the Twite, Mongolian Finch and Pine Bunting.

-Mongolia: Day 8 This morning we will head back towards Khovd, but we will make a detour along the way to the huge Khar Us Nuur (Khar Us Lake), a bird-rich wetland.
-Among the more interesting birds here are the endangered Dalmatian Pelican, Swan Goose, White-headed Duck and Pallas’s Reed Bunting, while Pallas’s Sandgrouse visit the area to drink.
+Mongolia: Day 9 This morning, we will head back towards Khovd airport, but we will make a detour along the way to the huge Khar Us Nuur (Khar Us Lake), a bird-rich wetland.
+Among the more interesting birds here are the endangered Dalmatian Pelican, Swan Goose, White-headed Duck and Pallas’s Reed Bunting.

-Other likely species at Khar Us include Whooper Swan, Red-crested Pochard, Pallas’s (or Great Black-headed) and Mongolian Gulls, and Citrine Wagtail.
+Other likely species at Khar Us include Whooper Swan, Red-crested Pochard, Pallas’s and Mongolian Gulls, and Citrine Wagtail.
 The dry steppe surroundings hold Isabelline Wheatear and Asian Short-toed Lark.

-Przewalski (or Przevalski’s) Horses were reintroduced to Hustai from 1992 onwards and there are now around 400 living in the wild in the park.
-The species had been declared extinct in the wild in 1969 and it was only thanks to zoos and private collections in the west that the species could be saved from extinction.
+Przewalski’s (or Przevalski’s) Horses were reintroduced to Hustai from 1992 onwards, and there are now around 400 living in the wild in the park.
+The species had been declared extinct in the wild in 1969, and it was only thanks to zoos and private collections in the West that the species could be saved from extinction.
 To this day, Hustai is the only place in the historic range of Przewalski’s Horse where animals have been reintroduced.

-Another prominent mammal species at Hustai is the Red Deer (or Elk) and here they graze in the open steppe rather than sticking to the woodland.
+Another prominent mammal species at Hustai is the Red Deer (or Elk), and here they graze in the open steppe rather than sticking to the woodland.
+We will be there at the height of the rut so we should witness bellowing bulls and maybe witness a fight!

 Birdlife is interesting and features the attractive Demoiselle Crane, Daurian Partridge, Upland Buzzard, Amur Falcon and the striking Mongolian Lark.
-Along the river are White-tailed Eagle, White-crowned Penduline Tit, Siberian Long-tailed Rosefinch and the dapper Azure Tit, as well as White-backed Woodpecker.
+Along the river are White-tailed Eagle, Siberian Long-tailed Rosefinch, as well as White-backed Woodpecker.

-Mongolia: Day 10 Today we will transfer to the Pallas’s Cat area in the Khalzan region of eastern Mongolia for a four nights stay.
+Mongolia: Day 11 Today, we will transfer to the Pallas’s Cat area in the Khalzan area of eastern Mongolia for a four-night stay.

 Other Wild Images Tours focussing on cats